6 Signs of Sexual Repression That Could Be Affecting Your Sex Life

 Takeaway

 Perhaps you can start by noting down your thought and feelings in a journal.
-By doing this you will be able to find new meanings and comprehend better what you are going through.
-Additionally, inform yourself, start reading about sex and the benefits of it.
+By doing this, you will be able to find new meanings and comprehend better what you are going through.
+Additionally, inform yourself, and start reading about sex and its benefits of it.
 Reach out to people you can trust and talk to them.
-This could help you shed some of the beliefs that kept you restrained, change your thoughts before you go onto altering your behavior.
-Once you are prepared, you can start exploring your body by looking at it in the mirror, under the shower, touching yourself to find what feels good, etc.

-Remember, the road to change is not a straight line, there can be ups and downs and re-emerging feelings of guilt and shame.
+Remember, the road to change is not a straight line.
+There can be ups and downs and re-emerging feelings of guilt and shame.

-In those instances, including professional help can be a smart choice and one that can make the process faster and stable.
-Ultimately, allow yourself to be creative and try some other approaches – explore reviving your sexuality through art, music, dance or dressing differently.
+Ultimately, allow yourself to be creative and try some other approaches.
+Explore reviving your sexuality through art, music, dance, or dressing differently.
 There are many ways you can go about it, and you are allowed to find what makes the most sense to you.

 Share this article on